canonical/deployment-configs/sites/README.md

 **Default:** `True`

+This will set the following environment variables:
+- HTTP_PROXY
+- HTTPS_PROXY
+- NO_PROXY

-This will use our ConfigMap object "proxy-config", you can take a look to this object here: `configmaps/proxy-config.yaml`
+You can take a look to the template `templates/deployment.yaml` to see the actual values.

 Example:
 ```